 Excursions and other winter activities

-Joakim Dokka is a ski touring enthusiast with a preference for Jotunheimen: "Especially the west part of Jotunheimen is one of my favourite places to be ski touring in Norway", he says, "where we have the beautiful and remote valley of Leirdalen with massive peaks on each side.
-The Smørstabbtindane peaks are both fun to ascend, descend and rest your eyes upon."
+Joakim Dokka is a ski touring enthusiast with a preference for Jotunheimen: "Especially the west part of Jotunheimen is one of my favourite places for ski touring in Norway", he says, "where we have the beautiful and remote valley of Leirdalen with massive peaks on each side.
+The Smørstabbtindane peaks are fun to ascend, descend and rest your eyes upon", Joakim says.

 "Further west you have the steep mountain massive Hurrungane, which has a high alpine environment with 23 peaks over 2,000 metres.
 If you want to add an extra dimension to the ski touring, go even further north.
 To be able to ski to the sea, Lyngen is the place to be", he concludes.